 WEstjustice has developed a new model of assisting people experiencing economic abuse1 that has improved the financial security and financial safety of family violence victim/survivors2.
 Our work culminated in a partnership with McAuley Community Services for Women (McAuley) - a provider of family violence crisis accommodation and support services in Melbourne's west - to achieve extraordinary client outcomes.
-In the program's first four months we worked with 24 clients and:
+In just four months, we:

-- prevented the escalation of legal and financial problems arising out of family violence through early intervention; - provided holistic legal and financial counselling support through the complex processes and laws related to family violence; and - saved these clients over \$100,000 (to date).
+- prevented the escalation of legal and financial problems arising out of family violence through early intervention; - provided holistic legal and financial counselling support to 24 victim/survivors through the complex processes and laws related to family violence; and - to date, have saved our 24 clients over \$100,000.